12 Helpful Tips For Driving in Death Valley National Park

-Add in the remoteness of the area and you can see why it’s so important to come prepared for anything.
-As someone who’s driven all over the desert, in this article, I’m sharing my best Death Valley National Park driving tips.
-If you are an east coaster like me, take notes, because this environment is definitely different from back home.
+Just driving through Death Valley can be problematic if you don’t know what to expect.
+Add in the remoteness of the area and you can see why it’s important to be prepared.
+As someone who’s driven all over the southwest, I’m sharing a few Death Valley National Park driving tips.
+If you’re an east coaster like me, take note, because this environment is definitely different from back home.

 This post contains affiliate links.
 That means I may earn a commission, at no cost to you, if you book or buy something from a link I share.
 This keeps Southerner Says online and on the road.
 Thank you for your support.